Should I Sell or Rent My House Out? Key Factors To Help You Decide

 Renting regrets: Bad renters turn investment sour

-Greg Kurzner, a leading real estate investor in Atlanta, bought and renovated a home in Stone Mountain, Georgia, a few years ago.
+Kurzner recalls a time when he bought and renovated a home in Stone Mountain, Georgia, a few years ago.
 Several agents asked if he was interested in selling, but he decided to rent it out.

 He had trouble attracting tenants with decent credit and rental histories, so after the house sat empty for a few months, he relaxed his criteria and secured a tenant.
 Everything seemed OK for three months, but then the problems started: late rent, excuses, and finally, a drawn-out eviction.